 “You will break the bow if you keep it always bent” (Greek Proverb).

 IN A WORLD WHERE “MANAGING MULTIPLE PRIORITIES” HAS BECOME A SURVIVAL SKILL, WE FIND OURSELVES CEASELESSLY BUSY.
-Rarely do we relax, and even when we do, we book a time slot for it in our day planners, as if relaxation were simply another item to check off on our agendas.
+Rarely do we relax, and even when we do, we book a time slot for it in our day planners, as if relaxation were simply another item to check off our agendas.
 Plainly, we are a driven people.
 But what is it that drives us?
 Whatever it is (and truthfully, there are dozens of different possibilities), we need to be exceedingly careful these days.
 Unrelieved activity will kill us.
 The bow will break if it’s always bent.

-Is it productivity that we’re concerned about?
-There are doubtless many good things to be doing nowadays, but those who know the most about real productivity understand the need for adequate downtime.
+Is it productivity we’re concerned about?
+There are doubtless many good things to be done nowadays, but those who know the most about real productivity understand the need for adequate downtime.
 Relaxation doesn’t take away from our productivity; it adds to it.
 Winston Churchill said, “I found I could add nearly two hours to my working day by going to bed for an hour after luncheon.”

 Do we feel guilty when we’re doing nothing?
 I remember a conversation years ago with the girl who ended up graduating with the highest academic average in our college class of several thousand.
 She had dropped by my apartment one afternoon, and greeted me with the usual, “Hi, whatcha doing?”
 When I said, “Nothing,” she was aghast!
 “Don’t you feel guilty?” she said.
 “Not at all,” I replied, and I went on to introduce her to the concept of “creative inactivity.”
 I believed then, and I still believe today, that we need to get over the idea that relaxing by doing nothing is morally wrong.
 Having worked, we need to relax!